damianhakert/damianhakert.github.io/source/handbook/index.html.md

 try mentioning each person by "@" name.
 'Thanks everyone' does not say much.
 1. To thank someone who is not a team member, mention your manager, our People Ops Coordinator, the name of the person, a quirky gift and link to their work.
 For example: _"@manager, @peopleopscoordinator: Joe deserves a lawnmower for LINK"_.
-With your manager's blessing, the People Ops Coordinators will approach the person in question for their address saying we want to send some swag.
+With your manager's blessing, the People Ops Coordinator will approach the person in question for their address saying we want to send some swag.
 We'll ship it in gift wrap with "Thanks for your great work on LINK, love from @gitlab".
 1. Don't thank the CEO or other executives for something that the company paid for, thank GitLab instead.